 The base salary element of the compensation program sets executive base salaries at levels estimated to be below that of the median for executives in comparable positions at other similarly sized companies.
 Annual non-executive salary increases are budgeted based on the current business environment and the individual's level of responsibility and merit within the Company.
-For 2007 the range of non-executive salary increases was between 2% and 4.5% of base salary.
-The table below sets forth the base salary levels and associated changes for Named Executive Officers for the 2007 fiscal year.
-Increase in base salary for Messrs Bassoul and FitzGerald was in recognition of increased responsibilities associated with growth in acquired operating subsidiaries, Mr. Albert's increase in base pay was in recognition of additional responsibilities assumed within the Food Processing business segment, Mr. Sieron's increase in base pay was in recognition for increased responsibilities as President of Middleby Cooking Systems Group, and Mr. Mick's increase in base salary is due to his 2007 promotion to President of GS Blodgett Corporation.
+For 2008, the Company instituted an across the board salary freeze for employees of all Middleby Corporation operating companies requiring approval from the operating location's President for any special salary increase requests.
+The table below sets forth the base salary levels and associated changes for Named Executive Officers for the 2008 fiscal year.
+The 2008 salary increase for Mr. Mick was related to the successful market introduction of an innovative new oven and associated increase in restaurant chain business.

+%

-Named Executive Officer 2006 Base Salary 2007 7 Base Salary % Change
+Named Executive Officer 2007 Base Salary 2008 Base Salary Change

-Selim A. Bassoul \$ 770,000 \$ 900,000 17%
+Selim A. Bassoul \$ 900,000 \$ 900,000 -%

-Timothy J. FitzGerald \$ 250,000 \$ 300,000 20%
+Timothy J. FitzGerald \$ 300,000 \$ 300,000 -%

-Magdy Albert \$ 169,200 \$ 200,000 18%
+David Brewer \$ 300,000 \$ 300,000 -%

-Mark Sieron \$ 161,035 \$ 200,000 24%
+Mark Sieron \$ 200,000 \$ 200,000 -%

-Gary Mick \$ 127,000 \$ 200,000 57%
+Gary Mick \$ 200,000 \$ 225,000 13%